icapps/ios-delirium/README.md

 ![](Resources/Pin.png)

 Subclass a `UIView` in your storyboard and set it to `PinView`.
 This view will automatically calculate it's own intrinsic content size.
+So when using the pin view in you Storyboard you don't have to set a width or a height manually.
+Make sure that the pin view isn't to strictly pinned to it's super view.

 ```swift
 pinView.delegate = self